The web view is part of the campus mobile app: it takes content from the internet and uses the phone’s browser engine to show it in the app.

 Figure 1: Campus Cloud Studio shows a Web Link tile created of the “In-app link” type.
 In-app links can have issues with Web View.
 See Troubleshooting Steps below.

 If students report issues in the following areas, you may have reason to suspect a web view.
 The “symptoms” may vary within these affected areas.

 - Custom web apps developed by a third party and shown in the campus app

-- Integrated modules within My Courses (such as: directory, holds, bursar, financial aid, enrollment, or course catalog)
+- Integrated modules within My Courses (such as directory, holds, bursar, financial aid, enrollment, or course catalogue)

 If you suspect an issue with web view, follow the troubleshooting steps below.
 Please also refer to the list of known issues with web view.

 Follow this section for steps to troubleshoot campus guide tiles and custom content displayed in the app.